Ilford HP5+ Film Review

 On paper, HP5+ shows 3.5 lux-seconds of useful exposure.
 This converts to about 12 stops of usable dynamic range.

 In practice, HP5+ can capture details from difficult lighting conditions better than most, if not all films.
-Thanks to its impressive dynamic range and generous latitude, this emulsion can deal with light better than some top-of-the-line digital sensors in 2022.
-Naturally, this makes HP5+ suitable for beginners and for metering light without a light meter using the Sunny 16 rule.
+Thanks to its generous latitude, this emulsion handles harsh light better than some top-of-the-line digital sensors in 2022.
+Naturally, this makes HP5+ suitable for beginners and for metering light without a light meter and learning the Sunny 16 Rule.

 HP5+ behaves as a medium contrast film when exposed perfectly.
 However, it’ll give you more contrast if you under-expose it and slightly less if you over-expose.
-All black-and-white negative film does this, though HP5+ does it better than most: its shadows reserve more detail than many comparable films (including Tri-X) and its highlights are least likely to get washed out by over-exposure.
+All black-and-white negative film does this, though HP5+ does it better than most: its shadows retain more detail than many comparable films (including Tri-X), and its highlights are least likely to get washed out by over-exposure.

 Ilford HP5+ exposure guide.